GraphWalker/graphwalker.github.io/content/examples/example-c-sharp-pet-clinic.md

 Press Control+C to end...
 ```

-Build and start the test
+Build and start the test:

 ```
 xbuild